-All nodes are unique and do not contain duplication.
-Furthermore, weighted edges exist between the nodes.
-For instance, there exist three edges amongst each pair of paper nodes, namely, \\\textnormal{[SHARED\_METRIC]}, \textnormal{[CITES]}, and \textnormal{[CITED\_BY]}.
-The \\\textnormal{[SHARED\_METRIC]} edge exists between two paper nodes if they share at least one common metric.
-Similarly, if any paper A cites another paper B, there exists a \textnormal{[CITES]} edge from paper node A to paper node B, and a \textnormal{[CITED\_BY]} edge from paper node B to paper node A. Edges of type \textnormal{[CITES]} and \textnormal{[CITED\_BY]} are assigned relatively higher weight, compared to \textnormal{[SHARED\_METRIC]} edge, by multiplying the edge weight with a constant value, due to stronger relation amongst the papers because of the citation relation, based on an increase in the \textit{modularity score} as discussed in \cite{blondel2008fast}.
+All nodes are unique and do not duplicate.
+Furthermore, weighted edges exist between nodes.
+For instance, there exist three edges between each pair of paper nodes, namely, \textnormal{[SHARED\_METRIC]}, \textnormal{[CITES]}, and \textnormal{[CITED\_BY]}.
+The \textnormal{[SHARED\_METRIC]} edge exists between two paper nodes if they share at least one common metric.
+Similarly, if any paper A cites another paper B, there exists a \textnormal{[CITES]} edge from paper node A to paper node B, and a \textnormal{[CITED\_BY]} edge from paper node B to paper node A. Edges of type \textnormal{[CITES]} and \textnormal{[CITED\_BY]} are assigned relatively higher weight, compared to \textnormal{[SHARED\_METRIC]} edge.
+This is achieved by multiplying the edge weight with a constant value, due to stronger relation among the papers because of the citation relation, based on an increase in the \textit{modularity score} as discussed in \cite{blondel2008fast}.
 The weight assigned to these edges is influenced by the relative importance of each index category in evaluating the similarity between research papers.
-Index categories that indicate greater similarity receive higher weights, which are then multiplied by the similarity score between index values of the categories for each paper, contributing to the overall edge weight.
+Index categories that indicate greater similarity receive higher weights.
+These weights are then multiplied by the similarity score between index values of the categories for each paper, contributing to the overall edge weight.
 Additionally, each Paper node is connected to a Metric node via a non-weighted edge of type \textnormal{[HAS\_METRIC]}, which is then connected to an Outcome node via another non-weighted edge of type \textnormal{[HAS\_OUTCOME]}.